MechanicalPython/adafruit_gps/README.md

 RMC and GGA are both documented but the source code includes GPGLL and GNGGL, neither of which have been tested but have been included in the lib.

+# In case of emergency
+If your gps isn't behaving for some reason the following commands, entered into the terminal, may help. /dev/serial0 is the port being used here so change that depending on your situation.

+- echo -e "\$PMTK104*37\r\n" > /dev/serial0 -> cold restart the gps
+- stty -F /dev/serial0 raw 9600 cs8 clocal -cstopb -> change the port baud rate (not the gps baud rate)
+- stty -F /dev/serial0 -> gives the baud rate of the port
+- cat /dev/serial0 -> prints output of the gps.